-Enteral nutrition (EN): Both studies in the review by Good looked at the survival rate associated with enteral nutrition in palliative care patients, while one also looked at outcomes for nutritional status and quality of life.
-Overall the authors note the lack of evidence to support the use of artificial nutrition via an enteral feeding tube when oral intake declines despite it being a common intervention for older adults with dementia.
+Enteral nutrition (EN): Both studies in the review by Good et al. looked at the survival rate associated with EN in people receiving palliative care, while one also looked at outcomes for nutritional status and quality of life (QoL).
+Overall, the authors note the lack of evidence to support the use of artificial nutrition via an enteral feeding tube when oral intake declines despite it being a common intervention for older adults with dementia.
 In the study of individuals with advanced dementia, median survival was 6 months despite the use of artificial nutrition or parenteral fluids.

-Parenteral nutrition (PN): In the prospective study identified in the review by Good the impact of home parenteral nutrition on mortality and quality of life is evaluated in cancer patients over three years.
+Parenteral nutrition (PN): In the prospective study identified in the review by Good et al. the impact of home parenteral nutrition (HPN) on mortality and QoL is evaluated in cancer patients over three years.
 Although the study does not refer to the patients as being palliative, they are all noted as being no longer suitable for oncologic therapy and required PN predominantly due to chronic obstruction which would cause death by starvation unless artificial nutrition support was provided.
-Overall the study found that only 38% of the patients provided PN at home (HPN) may have benefitted from prolonged survival as a result of assisted nutrition.
+Overall, the study found that only 38% of the patients provided PN at home (HPN) may have benefited from prolonged survival as a result of assisted nutrition.

-- Provides a basic human need
+- provides a basic human need

-- Provides comfort and prevents uncomfortable symptoms
+- provides comfort and prevents uncomfortable symptoms

-- Assists in achieving better quality of life
+- assists in achieving better QoL

-- Provides minimum standards of care.
+- provides minimum standards of care.

 Arguments presented against hydration:

-- Interferes with acceptance of the terminal condition
+- interferes with acceptance of the terminal condition

 - IV therapy is painful and intrusive

-- Unnecessary in the instance of an unconscious patient who will not experience symptoms of thirst or pain
+- unnecessary in the instance of an unconscious patient who will not experience symptoms of thirst or pain

-- Ketones and metabolic by-products of dehydration act as a natural anaesthetic, causing reduced consciousness and suffering for the patient
+- ketones and metabolic by-products of dehydration act as a natural anaesthetic, causing reduced consciousness and suffering for the patient

-- Minimises coughing, congestion, oedema and ascites.
+- minimises coughing, congestion, oedema, and ascites.

 Cultural values and norms for nutrition and hydration in palliative care

-However, the review paper by Gent suggests that when families and patients are prepared for such changes in their health and understand ‘nature taking its course’, their focus becomes more on providing other forms of care such as mouth care, with less negative emotional impact.
+However, the review paper by Gent et al. suggests that when families and patients are prepared for such changes in their health and understand ‘nature taking its course’, their focus becomes more on providing other forms of care such as mouth care, with less negative emotional impact.
 There are cultures that are more accepting of decline in oral intake at end of life, such as in the Hindu faith who recognise this is a sign of end of life and not the cause.

 Open discussions with the patient and family from an early stage can be beneficial.
-These discussions could include disease progression, nutrition support (2,3) and likely benefit of an intervention.
-While it is important to acknowledge the significance of artificial nutrition/hydration from the cultural perspective, there is a duty of care to fully inform the patient and family of the <lack of> evidence in support of providing it.
+These discussions could include disease progression, nutrition support [2,3] and likely benefit of an intervention.
+While it is important to acknowledge the significance of artificial nutrition/hydration from the cultural perspective, there is a duty of care to fully inform the patient and family of the lack of evidence in support of providing it.

-Essentially for palliative patients the desired outcome of nutritional management is to maximise patient comfort and quality of life and nutrition support may be more tailored to medical need for assisted nutrition or maintaining the cultural values and norms for the individual and their family.
+Essentially, for people receiving palliative care the desired outcome of nutritional management is to maximise the person’s comfort and QoL.
+Oral nutrition support should be based on recommended daily intake of vitamins and minerals and dietary advice individualised for each patient to maximise QoL while maintaining nutritional status while possible.
 Alternative diets based on the concept of ‘starving’ the disease or which promote mega dosing of vitamins and minerals should be discouraged as having no clinical evidence to support positive outcomes.
-Instead oral nutrition support should be based on recommended daily intake of vitamins and minerals and dietary advice individualised for each patient to maximise quality of life while maintaining nutritional status while possible.